ioccc-src/winner/1994/tvr/README.md

 ```

-The author provided a spoiler version as alternate code.
+The author provided a less obfuscated version as alternate code.
 See [Alternate
 code](#alternate-code) below.